alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-07-25-hadith-whoever-turns-away-from-sunnah.md

 date: 2024-07-25
 locale: en
 lang: en
-excerpt: This means whoever turns away from my way that I follow, then he is not of me.
+summary: This means whoever turns away from my way that I follow, then he is not of me.
 This is because they have chosen another way than the path of the Prophet ﷺ.
 category: [fatwas,hadiths,manhaj]
 muftis:
   shaykh: